fomightez/Python_basics_4nanocourse/README.md

 ## Technical details

 Based on [this repo](https://github.com/fomightez/BVCN-Jupyter_base) combining [the jupyter-offlinenotebook extension to enable saving notebooks to local-storage](https://github.com/manics/jupyter-offlinenotebook) and [the JupyterLab Visual Debugger](https://github.com/jupyterlab/debugger).
+The Table of Contents extension has also been added, see [here](https://github.com/jupyterlab/jupyterlab-toc#jupyterlab-toc).

 -----